tariqryousuf/tariqryousuf.github.io/README.md

 Both of these approaches represent common techniques for simple gesture recognition; a more demanding recognition task may require more complicated approaches such as Convolutional Neural Networks and Hidden Markov Models.
 However, through this analysis, we instead hope to be able to make an accurate, educated recommendation for simple gesture recognition tasks that don't necessarliy require significantly computational classification techniques.

 Finally, we will make continuous improvements on all of the aformentioned methods in order to improve classification for a wide variety of users in different enviornments.
-Through this report, we hope to develop the most effective gesture recogniton classifier for this specific task, and then finally compare it to a Neural Netowrk classifier.
+Through this report, we hope to develop the most effective gesture recogniton classifier for this specific task, and then finally compare it to a Neural Network classifier.

 # Pre-Improved Implementation